Birthdays are a time for celebration. And what better way to celebrate my father’s birthday than sharing my memories of him… the first man in my life.

-Being a vegetarian some questions that I constantly face are "Being a mallu how come you are a vegetarian?"
+Being a vegetarian some questions that I constantly encounter are "Being a mallu how come you are a vegetarian?"
 "How do you manage to survive in different places since you travel a lot"

 But while travelling around, finding a suitable place to eat out used to be a problem..
-Within Germany I could manage somehow since I can ask for "Pommesfrites" , "Gemüse Burger" or "vegetarisch Pizza".
-But non-german speaking areas used to be the "probleme".
-So to some places we carry food.
-But again that was not a pleasant option.
-I remember how we carried lots of bun n fruits to Sicily(Italy) and by the fourth day we were feeling sick even at the sight of it.
+Within Germany I could manage somehow since I could ask for "Pommesfrites" , "Gemüse Burger" or "vegetarisch Pizza".
+But in non-German speaking areas, it used to be a "probleme".
+So, in some places we carried our own food.
+But again, that was not a pleasant option.
+I remember how we carried lots of bun n fruits to Sicily(Italy) for all the meals and by the fourth day we were feeling sick even at the sight of it.
 We were longing to get back to Rome to eat something spicy

-But yeh not everything have gone smoothly..
+But yeh not everything has gone smoothly..
 I have had my share of bloopers as well.
 Once I was picking up chocolates for home.
-And there I saw these nice looking red n black chocolate bars n in went some 10-20 of them.
-Actually that was expensive as well but I thought it will be some exotic ones.
-Once I reached back home I tried out one n eeks it's bitter n have some funny filling too!!!
+And there I saw these nice looking red and black chocolate bars and in went some 10-20 of them.
+Actually that was expensive as well but I thought it will be some exotic ones(It was).
+Once I reached back home I tried one and eek it was bitter n had some funny filling too!!!
 (Can u guess what it was??).
 All of them promptly found their way to the waste basket :(

-And yet another similar one in leh.
-During our trip we were so used to eating momos and so when we stopped in a daba, P went and ordered a plate of momos.
-He didn't specify what since by default they used to give us the veg ones.
-One bite and Pint realised it's pork.
-Luckily coz of my eating style I hadn't reached the filling..
+And yet another similar incident happened in Leh.
+During our trip, we were so used to eating momos and so when we stopped at a daba, P went and ordered a plate of momos.
+He didn't specify what kind, since by default, they used to give us the veg ones.
+One bite and Pint realised it was pork.
+Luckily due to my eating style, I hadn't reached the filling..